SABS-R3-Epidemiology/epiabm/README.md

 pip install -e .
 ```

-from the top level directory.
+from the `pyEpiabm` directory.
 If you also wish to build the docs locally, this requires additional dependancies, which must be specified:

 ```console
 pip install -e .[docs]